 28. which political party was established by Mr. Bhutto?

-(a) Pakistan Peoples Party
+(a) Pakistan Peoples

 (b) Sindh Peoples Party